1931–32 Greek Football Cup: Knockout phase

-In the knockout phase, teams play against each other over a single match.
-If the match ends up as a draw, extra time will be played and if the match remains a draw at the end of the extra time a replay match is set.
-That procedure will be repeated until a winner occurs.
-There are no seedings, any teams can be drawn against each other.
+In the knockout phase, teams played a single match against each other.
+If the match ended in a draw, extra time was played and if the match remained a draw at the end of the extra time a replay match was set.
+That procedure was repeated until a winner emerged.
+There were no seedings, any two teams could be drawn against each other.